uwcart/mapstudy/README.md

 ## What is the status of MapStudy?

 The MapStudy framework is currently in beta release, version 0.1.
 Note that not all functionality is complete.
 At this time, Leaflet is the only active map library.
+Please feel free to submit issues if you notice something buggy.

 ## Can I have a preview please?